nahuelsantos/dinky-server/wiki_content/Mail-Service.md

 If your mail server cannot connect to the SMTP relay (e.g., Gmail):

-1. Verify your credentials are correct in .env.mail
+1. Verify your credentials are correct in the .env file
 2. For Gmail, make sure you're using an App Password (requires 2FA to be enabled on your Google account)
 3. Check if your ISP or cloud provider is blocking outgoing connections to port 587